Childhood Care & Development

 Interaction of Young and Old Children with Adults

-Existing research in various disciplines focusing on child development indicates that the relationship between children and caregivers which include parents, siblings, and other family members, as well as teachers, has a considerable role in child development, particularly in terms of cognitive development, self-regulation, socio-emotional adjustment, and language acquisition.
+Existing research in various disciplines focusing on child development indicates that the relationship between children and caregivers, which include parents, siblings, and other family members, as well as teachers, has a considerable role in child development, particularly in terms of cognitive development, self-regulation, socio-emotional adjustment, and language acquisition.

-So it can be inferred that one of the main differences in the interactions of adults with young children as compared to their interactions with older children in a conversation.
+So it can be inferred that one of the main differences is the interactions of adults with young children as compared to their interactions with older children in a conversation.
 Because older children are better able to converse through language, body gestures, and signs, therefore they are more likely to understand adults.